benjohns1/basic-blog/README.md

    - password: `painter`

 ## Overview
-Building off of the feature-complete prototype 1, this version has a UI completely rewritten in Angular and has a slightly refactored Go API.
+Building off of protoype version 2, this version has the Go API split into multiple microservices that communicate directly with each other using protobufs.
 ### Front-End
 #### `./app`
 The Angular app uses Angular Material for styling, components and services for separation of concerns.